Stop Picking Tactics. Start Building Strategy.

 “We’re ready to start marketing.
 What should we do first?”

-What they’re really asking is: which tactic should I try first?
-And the honest, useful answer is that if you don’t know your strategy, picking a tactic is how you burn your cash on guesswork.
+What founders are really asking is: which tactic should I try first?
+And the honest answer is that without a strategy, picking a tactic is how you burn your cash and energy on guesswork.
 You’ll try something; it won’t work.
 You’ll try something else.
 You’ll tire yourself out or run out of budget.
 Usually both.

 This guide is about what to do instead.